creoapp/documentation/docs/drafts/Navigation.md

 A navigation bar appears at the top of an app screen, below the status bar, and enables navigation through a series of hierarchical screens.
 When a new screen is displayed, a back button, often labeled with the title of the previous screen, appears on the left side of the bar.
 Sometimes, the right side of a navigation bar contains a control, like an Edit or a Done button, for managing the content within the active view.
 In a split view, a navigation bar may appear in a single pane of the split view.
 Navigation bars are translucent, may have a background tint, and can be configured to hide when the keyboard is onscreen, a gesture occurs, or a view resizes.

 ![Simple navigation controller](images/Navigation_main.png)
-A simple navigation controller with a single child `Window`.

 ### Best practices
 Horizontal navigation is a popular navigation pattern widely used to display hierarchical content, ie: